anothersnoopy/Life-Adventure/README.md

 **I  (may) will add these features in the future**:
 + set a dream (for instance: Buy a Macbook pro) and set conditions( eg: Energy reaches 100%, or sport scores reached 500) .
 If you meet the condition, buy it!

-+ add new features: write notes in the diary.
 + randomly put some good sentences into your diary(be self-motivated) .